 Alright, this is a piece of cake, nothing to it.
-I am not much of a carpenter, but I was able to piece this together for about 50$ and a few hours of mucking about with saws and varnish.
+I am not much of a carpenter, but I was able to piece this together for about 50$ and a few hours of mucking about with saws.
 Inspiration for this project came from Don Casey's classic book, This Old Boat.

 |My finished project: weather treated birch companionway doors|